Godsheritage/Godsheritage/README.md

 <h1 align="center">Hello 👋, My Name is Godsheritage</h1>
 <h3 align="center">I am a Front-end focused Full-stack developer with experience working with: HTML5, CSS3 and Javascript.
-I really enjoy working with Javascript and its frameWorks like React, Vue and Node, i also work with WordPress and its customised themes, in my spare time i work with Wireframes and UI/UX design in general as I also have a flare for design.
+I really enjoy working with Javascript and its frameWorks like React, Vue and Node JS, i also work with WordPress and its customised themes, in my spare time i work with Wireframes and UI/UX design in general as I also have a flare for design.
 You can check out my Linkedn at: https://www.linkedin.com/in/godsheritage-adeoye</h3>

 - 🔭 I’m currently working on **My Portfolio**